emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/rpc.md

 ### Sign Transaction {#sign-transaction}

-Now that the transaction is created, we sign it before sending it to the Axion blockchain.
+Now that the transaction is created, we sign it before sending it to the Fermi blockchain.
 At the lowest level, there are four steps to this process.

 1. Using [`nearAPI`](/integrator/create-transactions#imports), we call on `serialize()` to serialize the transaction in [Borsh](https://borsh.io/).